All Episodes

 And what's funny about this is that it's the left that's always accusing us on the right of having this well-oiled media machine where somebody sends out facts talking points and everybody picks them up and uses them in unison.

-Uh, when in fact it's the opposite.
+When in fact, it's the opposite.

-The right, uh, if you want to know the truth, there is no single clearinghouse for thought on the right because the right's become very competitive.
+The right, if you want to know the truth, there is no single clearinghouse for thought on the right because the right's become very competitive.

-Uh the left seems to be pretty unified on things.
+The left seems to be pretty unified on things.

 They don't take each other out as frequently as people on the right do.